matheus-mcosta/TeoriaDaComputacao-N/norma_machine_doc.md

     main{
         1: do inc  A goto 2
-        2: if zero B than goto 3 else goto 0
+        2: if zero B then goto 3 else goto 0
         3: do inc  B goto 0
     }
 ### subrotinas: